 - Have you made a will in each country where you own assets?

-- Does your will make note of your wishes on how assets are to be distributed?
+- Does your French will note your wishes on how assets are to be distributed?

 - Are you taking advantage of gifting rules?

 - Are you taking advantage of Assurance Vie rules?